Barron Canyon

 Blue line is the driving shuttle route.

-There's a pretty cool natural waterslide that's a bit off the path that might be worth checking out if the weather is hot enough.
+There's a pretty cool natural waterslide that's a bit off the path that is worth checking out if the weather is warm enough.
 It's also just generally a nice swimming area.
-There's road access to the area so it can be a bit busy in the summer since car campers will be able to hike in.
-Don't be too annoyed at them though, it's 4km walk in, so they earned it in their own way.
+There's road access to the area, so it can be a bit busy in the summer with hike-ins.
+Don't be too annoyed at them, it's 4km walk in, so they earned it in their own way.

 It's all marked on the map below—zoom in to have a look.
-Note that, oddly, there's no connecting portage trail from St. Andrew's Lake portage, so you'll have to head back south on Lake Stratton after your visit to carry on with your trip.
+Note that, oddly, there's no connecting portage trail from St. Andrew's Lake portage so you'll need to plan accordinly.
 The location is marked on the map above.